snesin/jcade/README.markdown

 ### `create` Signature

-The `create` method is typically used to pass a selector and event handler to the document:
+The `create` method is typically used to pass a selector and event handler to the `document` object:

     // selector: such as tagName.className
     // eventHandler: the function to execute when an element matching the selector is created